-Deposits are held in a financial institution, US Bank N.A.
-Midway branch, and are carried at cost plus accrued interest.
-The carrying amount of deposits is \$250,000, displayed on the balance sheet as part of "Cash and Cash Equivalents".
+Deposits are held in financial institutions, US Bank N.A., and Lakes Area Bank, and are carried at cost plus accrued interest.
+The carrying amount of deposits included on the balance sheet as part of "Cash and Cash Equivalents" is \$264,286.
 Cash equivalents are short-term, highly liquid investments that are both (1) readily convertible to known amounts of cash and (2) so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
+Deposits carried in short term investments include a certificate of deposit for \$90,000 maturing within six months.
+Accrued interest of \$4,068.49 is displayed on the balance sheet as part of Income Receivable.
 Minn.
 Stat.
 Section 118A.03 requires that deposits in financial institutions by municipalities, including special districts, be secured by depository insurance or a combination of depository insurance and collateral security.
 The statute further requires the total collateral computed at its fair market value shall be at least 10 percent more than the amount on deposit in excess of any insured portion.
-The MMCD's deposits at year-end were appropriately secured by federal depository insurance and by collateral held by US Bank N.A.
-Midway branch in MMCD's name.
+The MMCD's deposits at year-end were appropriately secured by federal depository insurance and by collateral held by US Bank N.A. and Lakes Area Bank in MMCD's name.

 The District participates in the Minnesota Association of Governments Investing for Counties (MAGIC) Trust Fund, an investment pool.
 These pooled investments are not categorized because securities are not specifically held by the District in book entry form.
 The fund invests in instruments permitted by law, including direct obligations of the United States of America and its agencies, obligations of the State of Minnesota rated "A" or better, bankers' acceptances of United States banks, commercial paper issued by United States corporations, deposits in national or state banks insured by FDIC or FSLIC, certain repurchase agreements or reverse repurchase agreements and other instruments permitted by applicable laws.
 The assets of the District within the fund are held in the District's name as equally valued shares.
-The carrying amount is \$5,022,716.
+The carrying amount is \$5,676,752.